bbaetz/getdata-ass1/CodeBook.md

   * `STANDING`
   * `LAYING`

+### Summarised data

+The `meanData.txt` file includes the above fields, but grouped by subject and activity, and averaged.

 ## License
 Use of this dataset in publications must be acknowledged by referencing the following publication [1]